mkpetterson/sfcrime/README.md

 The correlation coefficient is positive and in the upper quartile, indicating a medium positive relationship between the two datasets.
 The p-value is low; the probability of seeing this relationship given there is no correlation is 0.45% and we can conclude that there is a relationship between thefts from vehicles and median income at a significance level of 0.05.

-## Digging Deeper: Nothing happens at 4am
+## Digging Deeper: Time Series Analysis and Forecasting

+### Nothing happens at 4am

 Do crime reports follow a uniform distribution?
 My intuition says no - some types of crime require criminals/victim interaction, and these are more likely to occur at different times of day.
 Plotting both the hour of crime reports and the day of the week show that crime follows a predicatable pattern.

 I plotted all the years on top of each other.
 While that makes it hard to see the year over year change, it makes is very easy to see that there is a predictable pattern every year.
 The smeared out regions on the tops of the bars show the slight variation year to year.
-Given more time, I'd like to dig into the variation by day of week a little more and see if there is a difference based on neighborhood.

 ![alttext](images/crime_by_day_hour.png)

+### Time Series Analysis

 ## Crime By District